 Changes in the profitability and changes in the expectations about the future profitability can influence the secondary market value of Belfius Bank's liabilities.
-Though the Belfius management and the regulatory authorities via the Supervisory Review and Evaluation process ("SREP") always strive for a sound and profitable business model, profitability can never be guaranteed as it depends to some extent on external market factors.
+Though the Belfius Bank management and the regulatory authorities via the Supervisory Review and Evaluation Process ("SREP") always strive for a sound and profitable business model, profitability can never be guaranteed as it depends to some extent on external market factors.

 Besides the general economic and competitive climate, monetary policy is among the most important factors determining bank profitability.
-By influencing the level of the interest rates and the shape of the interest rate curve, the ECB impacts in an important way the Net interest Rate Margin ("NIM") of commercial banks, like Belfius Bank.
-This NIM contains the bank revenues from its normal lending and borrowing activity and for Belfius it constitutes a non-negligible part of the overall income.
+By influencing the level of the interest rates and the shape of the interest rate curve, the ECB impacts in an important way the Net Interest Rate Margin ("NIM") of commercial banks, like Belfius Bank.
+This NIM contains the bank revenues from its normal lending and borrowing activity and for Belfius Bank it constitutes a non-negligible part of the overall income.
 By making interest rates negative and by massively buying government bonds, the ECB exerts a negative pressure on this NIM, potentially reducing total profitability.
 Moreover, the interest rates that Belfius Bank must pay on its regulated deposits cannot go negative but are, by law, floored at 0.11% per year.
 This constitutes a cost for the bank, as retail deposits are an important source of funding.
 This cost increases when market rates decrease further.
 Depending on future evolutions of the economy and the inflation rate, the ECB may push interest rates further into negative territory and/or flatten the rate curve even further.

-In light of the COVID-19 pandemic, the profitability of Belfius Bank decreased mainly driven by a higher Cost of Risk (driven itself by higher level of provision to absorb the expected credit losses).
-Profitability remains a challenge for Belfius Bank in the COVID-19 pandemic environment (low rates, slow growth ...) and is closely monitored also on a proactive manner (Interest Rate Risk Management relying on the Economic Value of Equity and its measure of change - Basis Point Value, Earning at Risk and Value at Risk calculation).
-As already flagged above, and again in light of the COVID-19 crisis, Belfius Bank made a detailed analysis of its credit risk portfolio and increased its IFRS 9 provisions materially in line with the strongly deteriorated economical environment, leading to a cost of risk through P&L strongly increasing from EUR 30 million in 1H 2019 to EUR 393 million in 1H 2020 (or approximately 30 bps of the outstandings(1)), of which EUR 311 million (24 bps) can economically be labeled as our current best estimate "ex-ante provisioning" of expected losses due to the effects of the COVID-19 crisis.
+In light of the COVID-19 pandemic, the profitability of Belfius Bank decreased mainly driven by a higher cost of risk (driven itself by higher level of provision to absorb the expected credit losses).
+Profitability remains a challenge for Belfius Bank in the COVID-19 pandemic environment (given e.g. low rates and slow growth) and is closely monitored also on a proactive manner (Interest Rate Risk Management relying on the economic value of equity and its measure of change - Basis Point Value, Earning at Risk and Value at Risk calculation).
+As already indicated above, and again in light of the COVID-19 crisis, Belfius Bank made a detailed analysis of its credit risk portfolio and increased its IFRS 9 provisions materially in line with the strongly deteriorated economic environment.